The Start Of My Sema Show Truck

 suffer.

-So where do you draw the line between "too much time" and quality?
+So where do you draw the line between "to much time" and quality?
 Just

 wondering...